ryjen/Octopress-Bitbucket-Aside/README.md

 It was largely copied from the github aside.
 I have included support for a password to gain access to your private repositories (This is insecure I know, see below).
 If you remove the password variable in the configuration, only your public repositories will be listed.

+While you can't access code from private repos, you can view the wiki.

 ## TODO ##

 If you want better security for your password in the configuration, you can put an encrypted form in the file - but you will have to implement the decryption method in javascript to use it.